Long Busang: Languages

 The majority of the villagers speak Kenyah Badeng.
 Other widely spoken languages include Kenyah Bakung, Kenyah Lepo' Tau, Iban, Indonesia, and Malay.
-Since they were children, the most of them have been multilingual.
+Most of them have been multilingual since they were children.

 Religion

 Long Busang's original religion is no longer practiced.
 Before Long Busang was founded, the majority of them were Christians.
 However, it is thought that just a handful of Bungans still practice their faith.

 The majority of Kenyahs, like those in other Kenyah villages, are Christians, although others practice Islam.[2]
 Religious processions are free to take place in the community.[3]
 The Long Busang church (BEM Long Busang) is located upstream at Oma' Daya, whereas the mosque is located downstream at Oma' Aba'.